gl-zkPass/zkpass-sdk/rust/README.md

 </pre>

 ## Subdirectories
-To update zkPass subdirectories modules needed :
+To update the zkPass subdirectory modules:
 1. Copy the .env.example file to a .env file:
   <pre>
     cp .env.example .env